KATLA666/riftsDriverPi/README.md

 # Work in progress

+This project is absoultly work in progress, rekognition works at the time, but no video

 # riftDriverPi
 Small USB HID driver to activate Oculus Rift CV1 as extended display on Raspberry Pi 4.
 Each eye only sees half of the screen so whatever is put on that extended display needs to output content in Side-by-side (SBS) 3D format.